Gulzhanat0908/Final-Version/README.md

 Content:
 This dataset contains the daily ranking of the 200 most listened songs in all countries from 2019 by Spotify users.
 It contains 1000 rows and 17 columns, which comprises various songs and artists.

 The data spans from 1st January 2019 to 1st January 2020.
-It has been collected from Spotify's regional chart data.
+Project completed with help of dataset, which available on Kaggle(www.kaggle.com/shadey/spotify)
+The main library used for analysis is Pandas.

 Inspiration
 What songs were trending?